-It's ideal for growing smaller size varieties of sugar snap peas in the containers for a limited number of plants.
+It’s ideal for growing smaller size varieties of sugar snap peas in containers for a limited number of plants.
 You will be restricted to growing snap peas based on the size of the container and the maximum plant height.

 To increase the sweetness of sugar snap peas, place it in a bit cooler area or shade while giving it enough full sunlight.
 Maintain the loose and well-drained soil in the container.
 You can amend the soil with organic composts.

 When planting the peas in a container, don’t overcrowd it.
 Keep in mind that peas don’t like to be transplanted.
-So, if you are germinating snap peas in an indoor pot, then plant it as soon as it starts sprouting.
+So, if you are germinating snap peas in an indoor pot, then plant them as soon as it starts sprouting.

 But you can increase the yield and get better quality sugar snap peas with some more attention and care to your plant.